S-Abdelnabi/Fact-Saboteurs/attacks/omitting_paraphrase/readme.md

   --target_class "SUPPORTS" "REFUTES" \
   --outfile paraphrases_supports_refutes_wb_n5 --n_evi 5
 ```
-- This step creates paraphrases for all evidence sentences
+- This step creates paraphrases for evidence sentences.
+- *n_evi* sets how many evidence sentences to create paraphrases for.
 - - -

 ### Sort with the retrieval model